jogeshsingh/MIPS-32-bit-Single_Cycle_Architecture_Implementation/README.md

 # Simulation

---first instruction is at rom[0] = 0226020 H (Which is already been depicted in Instuction memory pointed as R-type instruction for add.
-        here opcode is 000000 for R-type while control bits for slection between Load/Store or R-type is different Opfield is 10 for R-type (Addition) and function field opcode is also different which in case of Load/Store/Branch/Jump is not required . in the following , picture You can see the content stored in RD1 reg and RD2 reg is Stored and added to store the result back from alu_out to reg file     loc(R[12]).
+--first instruction is at rom[0] = 0226020 H (Which is already been depicted in Instuction memory pointed as R-type instruction for add.here opcode is 000000 for R-type while control bits for slection between Load/Store or R-type is different Opfield is 10 for R-type (Addition) and function field opcode is also different which in case of Load/Store/Branch/Jump is not required . in the following , picture You can see the content stored in RD1 reg and RD2 reg is Stored and added to store the result back from alu_out to reg file  loc(R[12]).

 --second instruction is basically logically and operation (33) & (15) = 1 or (100001)&(001111)  ---alu_result = 1

  --third instruction is add immediate (I-type) in which offset is 1148 while rs(source reg ) is storing 12 at rs[14] loc. which computes the result as 1160 and stores back to reg file loc at Rt[0].

         ![Screenshot 2022-06-26 165614](https://user-images.githubusercontent.com/98607828/175811985-53cce4e9-a3fa-41ea-9a83-dc41932bf52c.jpg)